Nkeramov/bash_scripts/README.md

 Running in interactive mode is required to correctly detect existing aliases.

+Keep in mind that the minimum password length is 12 characters.

 ### nifi_setup
 Script for apply recommended system settings for Apache NiFi described in [Apache NiFi Development Quickstart](https://en.wikipedia.org/wiki/ARTag).
 Requires root rights.

 ### check_java
 Script to check if JDK is installed and JAVA_HOME environment variable is correct.
 Does not require root rights.
+If the JAVA_HOME is incorrect, the script will attempt to determine the correct path and offer to save it in environment variables.

 ### git_config
 Script to configure git options such as username, email, credentials and aliases.